-When you're satisfied with the final result, simply hit "Export" to save on your desktop, or share online on websites like YouTube, Facebook, etc. Additionally, you can also burn it directly to a DVD disk in minutes.
+When you're satisfied with the final result, simply hit "Export" to save on your desktop, or share online on websites like YouTube, Vimeo, etc. Additionally, you can also burn it directly to a DVD disk in minutes.

 And some models of camcorders are not supported.
 When you import movies to iMovie, make sure your videos are supported by iMovie.
 If not, you should get a Mac Video Converter to convert DVD and videos to iMovie.

 Step 2.
 Add video effects in iMovie

-To add video effect in iMovie, you should hit the Video Effect button and then you will see a list of video effects that you can add to your videos for you to choose.
+To add video effect in iMovie, you should hit the Video Effect button, and then you will see a list of video effects that you can add to your videos for you to choose.
 You can mouse over every effect to preview it.
 Find the particular one you like and click it to apply it to your clip.

 After you choose the video effect, you can preview your videos in the viewing window to see the whole effect.
-If you are not satisfied, you can change a video effect as you like.
+If you are not satisfied, you can change the video effect as you like.
 When all is OK, you can then press "Done" to finish.